-Barristers vote for all-out strike from 5 September
+Barristers vote for all-out strike set to cripple crown courts in England and Wales

+Justice secretary Dominic Raab has not met with Criminal Bar Association and the government is refusing to negotiate

+Related: Barristers issue statement outside Bristol Crown Court after going on strike

-Criminal defence barristers are to go on an all-out strike from next week, bringing the majority of crown court cases to a grinding halt.
+Criminal defence barristers are to go on an all-out indefinite strike from next week, bringing the majority of crown court cases to a grinding halt.

 More than 6,000 hearings were disrupted by the first 19 days of a strike that started in June over the government rates paid to defend people who cannot afford legal representation.

-Members of the Criminal Bar Association have voted to escalate the action, which originally started with a two-day walkout, after ministers refused to negotiate on their demands.
+Members of the Criminal Bar Association (CBA) have voted to escalate the action, which originally started with a two-day walkout, after ministers refused to negotiate on their demands.

 Dominic Raab, the justice secretary, has not met with the group and the government did not signal any change in its position following the announcement on Monday morning.

+The complete walkout will officially start on 5 September after almost 80 per cent of barristers who voted backed the escalation.
+A further 11 per cent wanted to maintain the current pattern of alternating weeks of action, while 9 per cent voted for all action to stop.

+It means that the last day working day for criminal barristers taking part in the strike will be this Friday, 26 August.

-Justice Minister Sarah Dines said: “This is an irresponsible decision that will only see more victims face further delays and distress.
+Justice minister Sarah Dines said: “This is an irresponsible decision that will only see more victims face further delays and distress.

 “The escalation of strike action is wholly unjustified considering we are increasing criminal barristers’ fees by 15 per cent.”